 It stops the working of the unwanted application and increases battery life.
-It optimizes your iPhone in terms of battery life completely.
+It optimizes your iPhone in terms of battery life altogether.

 Go to Settings> Battery> Low Power Mode.

-By default, if you have turned ON the Low Power Mode, it activates when your battery level falls below 20% and still remain turned on until your battery reaches near to fully charge.
+By default, if you have turned ON the Low Power Mode, it activates when your battery level falls below 20% and remain turned on until your battery reaches near to fully charged.

 3. Disable Background App Refresh